Virtual reality: The inevitability of storage virtualization

 - NETWORK-BASED VOLUME MANAGEMENT.
 While never fully appreciated in Windows environments, anyone who has dealt with large Unix servers is likely a big fan of LVMs.
 But with a host-based volume manager, efforts must be duplicated for each server; and, depending on the specific environment, multiple products with different management interfaces may be required.
 Providing this functionality at the network layer can provide consistency and simplify deployment and ongoing management.
 It may also save on licensing costs (when volume management isn't bundled with the OS).
 Volume management can be viewed as the foundation app for network-based virtualization and, as such, this functionality is provided by EMC, Hitachi Data Systems (HDS), IBM and others in their virtualization products.

-- SNAPSHOT.
+- CLONING AND SNAPSHOT.
 There's considerable benefit to creating point-in-time copies at the network layer.
 Split mirrors or snapshots for backup, development or testing can be created on low-cost storage volumes.
 Managing this capability on a SAN-wide basis, and allocating and reusing storage from a common pool, leads to simplified management and consistent application of policies.
 Enabled largely by LVM capability, this functionality is available in some form with all virtualization products.

 - REPLICATION.
 At first glance, replication at the network layer should be a no-brainer, at least conceptually.
 Replicating heterogeneously has a number of benefits, not the least being potential hardware cost savings.
 Depending on the vendor's virtualization approach (and willingness to potentially displace other products), however, replication may not be available.
 Replication, in general, is a touchy area and there are real tradeoffs between the available options.